 Top three nutraceuticals for cortisol management

 Cortisol is a particularly relevant challenge in our lives.
-Of course, we need cortisol in order to survive, but chronic stress and uncontrolled cortisol can lead to a host of challenges later on in life.
+Of course, we need cortisol in order to survive.
+However, chronic stress and uncontrolled cortisol can lead to a host of challenges later on in life.

 The negative effects of chronic stress on the body